Catskill Mountaineer

 • Plan your route out carefully, and do the research on the hike.
 Use a good up-to-date map.
 Make sure you bring the map with you on the hike.
 Determine the total mileage and amount of time it will take.
 It is important to understand that the more difficult the terrain, the more unreliable maps become.
 Even up-to-date USGS maps are notoriously unreliable.
 Map makers often guessed at what the terrain looked like.
 Rarely did they enter the difficult ravines to get accurate measurements.

 • Never hike around waterfalls when the temperature is below freezing.
-Ice climbing is a very different skill.
+Ice climbing is quite different skill.
 Experienced hikers do not necessarily make experienced ice climbers.
-Ice climbers rely on good solid ice, and know what is safe and dangerous ice.
-Hiking around waterfalls when the waterfall is not covered by solid ice is the most dangerous.
-You cannot tell what is liquid water and what is solid ice.
+Ice climbers rely on good solid ice.
+Hiking around waterfalls when the waterfall is not covered by ice is the most dangerous.
+You cannot tell what is liquid water and what is solid water.
 It is easy to get fooled.

 • We strongly recommend that you hike with at least one partner.
 You should avoid difficult waterfall hikes with more then five hikers.
 And, your hiking partners should have the same hiking ability.
 If you have a hiker who is slower then the rest of the group, the entire group needs to slow down to their rate.
-Pushing a slow hiker can result in an injury or death.
-Don't be a jerk!
-If someone in your group doesn't feel safe to proceed in a region, then your entire group, should not proceed forward in that region.
-Never EVER break up your group, or allow one or more people to fall behind.
-Hike together as a group.
-Groups that break up or allow some people to fall behind have a substantially higher incidence of getting lost, or injury or death.
+Pushing a hiker can result in an injury or death.

 • Write down your route and plans, and leave them with someone close to you.
 Also place the route and plans on the dashboard of your car in case SAR is called.
 Let them know when you should be arriving back home, AND what time to call 911 and SAR.
 In New York State, you can call NYS Search and Rescue at (866) 669-9727.